-Spryfield Pathways partners with the Halifax Regional School Board and the schools that the students in the program attend.
+Spryfield Pathways partners with the Halifax Regional School Centre for Education and the schools that the students in the program attend.
 Through these partnerships we collect school success data on the youth who are in the program because the main objective of the Pathways to Education program is to increase the overall rate of students who graduate from High School.
 The program also strives to build basic skills that will help the youth succeed regardless of the path they take after High School.
 For this reason we collect qualitative information from the youth, volunteers, school staff, parents and our own staff to get a sense of what Pathways means to the individuals involved with the program, and the impact that they see it having on the Spryfield community.

 Pathways to Education Canada – Program Results

 Pathways to Education tracks and publishes program results data each year.
 If you would like more information, please follow this link.

 “It was so much fun it was always a blast.
 I got to meet new people, make new friends, see old friends and to learn new stuff.
 Mentoring is my favourite part of Pathways.” – Student

 “It has helped me focus on school and become a better student and person through work with my SPSW.” – Student

 “I really enjoy tutoring and Pathways in general.
 I was able to meet some new people, learn new things and get lots of help with my homework which was so awesome.
 I can’t wait for Pathways to start again next year and I would like to thank Pathways for everything including the supports.
 I love Pathways.” – Student